lf-edge/ekuiper/docs/en_US/sqls/functions/analytic_functions.md

 `WHEN` and the candidate expression are evaluated only if a pending request still needs a candidate after checking `UNTIL`.
 If evaluating a probe fails, none of that probe's `LEAD` decisions are committed and the probe is not added to the pending queue; later valid input can continue resolving existing requests.

+### Best practices

+- Prefer an explicit `UNTIL` condition when a future match is not guaranteed, especially with selective `WHEN` conditions.
+Use `WHEN true` if every future row is a candidate but a stop condition is still needed.
+- Choose a stop condition that keeps the number of pending requests small under the expected input rate.
+For example, with numeric `ts` values in milliseconds, `UNTIL ts - current_row(ts) > 1000` stops waiting after a probe exceeds one second from the origin.
+This is a data-driven limit, not a timer or a hard buffer-size limit.
+- Size the wait for each partition using approximately `input rows per second × average wait in seconds`.
+Even a short time interval can accumulate many requests at high input rates.
+Prefer simple conditions and verify them at the expected peak load.
+- `UNTIL` is checked only when another row arrives in the same partition.
+An idle partition cannot expire its requests by itself.
+Output preserves global input order, so one unresolved early row can also hold back completed rows from other partitions.

+Each probe checks the outstanding requests in its partition.
+Longer queues increase CPU and memory usage; adding `UNTIL` helps only if it actually keeps those queues short.
+Checkpoint snapshots also grow with the buffered state.

 ## LATEST

 ```text